testdouble/time_up/README.md

 `stop` - Stops the timer

 `elapsed` - A `Float` of the total elapsed seconds the timer has been running

+`timings` - Returns an array of each recorded start-to-stop duration of the timer (including the current one, if active)

+`count` - The number of times the timer has been started and stopped (including the current timing, if active)

+`min` - The shortest recording of the timer (including the current one, if active)

+`max` - The longest recording of the timer (including the current one, if active)

+`mean` - The arithmetic mean of all recorded durations of the timer

 `active?` - Returns `true` if the timer is running